hiphops-io/hiphops-io.github.io/docs/integrations/slack.md

     input:
       channel: general # (Optional) string - The name of the channel to post to.
 One of channel and channel_id must be provided
       channel_id: "C12345678901" # (Optional) string - The ID of the channel to post to.
 One of channel and channel_id must be provided
       text: "Hello world" # (Optional) string - The message to post, which conforms to the slack payload format.
-One of text, attachments and blocks must be provided
+At least one of text, attachments or blocks must be provided
       attachments: [] # (Optional) array - An array of attachments, which conform to the slack payload format.
-One of text, attachments and blocks must be provided
+At least one of text, attachments or blocks must be provided
       blocks: [] # (Optional) array - An array of blocks, which conform to the slack payload format.
-One of text, attachments and blocks must be provided
+At least one of text, attachments or blocks must be provided
       (expr)thread_ts: vars["0"].ts # (Optional) string - The timestamp of the message to reply to.
 This would come from the previous post_message task
 ```